slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
+- "The bottleneck for success often is not knowledge of the tools, but lack of understanding of the customer needs."
+- mailbox money
+- designers aren’t wired to play it safe.
+They’re wired to take risks and companies are risk-averse.
+- What one piece of advice would you give someone starting a company?
+Do something that most people think is hard.
+When you tell someone what you’re starting, their reaction should be, “Are you sure you want to do that?
+That’s too hard.”
+That’s exactly what people said when we started Nubank, and it turned out to be a good thing.
+If you try something easy, there will be five other companies doing the same thing two months later.
+But if you try something that’s difficult at first, everything gets much easier as soon as you make it through those initial challenges.
+Competition will be lower, because everyone else thought it was too hard.
+Recruiting good people will be easier, because good people like doing hard things.
+And when you have better people and less competition, raising capital gets easier, too. -- david velez, nubank
 > *'The public should always be wondering how it is possible to give so much for the money.' -- Henry Ford*

 - Validate your business by finding paying clients.